Skip to content

 This works.
 Your brain is calming.
 Breathe in deep.
 Exhale slowly.
 Do it again.
 Now again.
 Four more times.

 Are you calm?
 Now go in and get your baby.
-(Right after you read #10.)
+(Right after you read my next tip.)

-10. Repeat this aloud: “There is no better parent on the planet for this baby than me.
+Repeat this aloud: “There is no better parent on the planet for this baby than me.
 No one could do it better.
-No one!”
+No one!”anchor

 Your baby crying is not a reflection of you.
 She doesn’t hate you; she ADORES you.
 He doesn’t wish for a better parent; you ARE the best in the world for him.

 This is just a phase.
 That nervous system is immature.
-This newborn witching hour stage WILL pass.
+This witching hour or colic stage WILL pass.

 Before you go, I have to ask you: does it seem your baby is NEVER happy?
 Rarely content?
 Constantly crying?
 Showing signs of reflux?
 This is NOT what witching hour looks like for babies.
-This is NOT just colic.
+This is NOT just colic or “normal” PURPLE crying.
 If you’ve taken the newborn class and everything still feels hard because your baby cannot be settled, this is your baby’s way of saying, “Mama/Daddy, let’s go talk to my doctor.
 Something needs to be addressed.”

 Newborn